timescale/docs.timescale.com-content/getting-started/installation-ubuntu-ami.md

->:WARNING: Our scaling out capabilities are currently in BETA and are not available through this installation method.
-For more information, please [contact us][contact] or join the #multinode channel in our [community Slack][slack].

 ## Installing from an Amazon AMI (Ubuntu) [](installation-ubuntu-ami)

 TimescaleDB is currently available as an Ubuntu 18.04 Amazon EBS-backed AMI.
 AMIs are